Allen3039/babel-in-vscode/README.md

-# babel-in-vscode
+# Babel in Visual Studio Code (VSCode)

-Basic sets to use Babel transforming ES6 to ES5 in Visual Studio Code
+This repository contains the basic setup using Babel to convert ES6 code to ES5 inside VSCode.